Have You Ever?: Live performances

 Norwood performed the song on several televised shows in the United States.
 On January 11, 1999, Norwood hosted the American Music Awards of 1999, where she was also nominated in two categories.
 During that evening, she performed "Have You Ever?" in a gold-colored evening dress while accompanied by an orchestra.
 Norwood also performed the song on the American talk show The Tonight Show with Jay Leno.
 On April 13, 1999, the American gala, Divas Live '99 aired, where Norwood performed three songs from Never Say Never in a white evening gown.
 "Have You Ever?" was the opening number which after a few minutes turned into "Almost Doesn't Count" and then "(Everything I Do) I Do It for You".
 The performance was seen by over nine million Americans and received a positive response from Jet magazine which described her performance of the song as "enchanting."
 The track was later included on the DVD of the same name.
 On May 16, 1999, Norwood performed the song in the TV movie Double Platinum, in which she played the lead role as the singer Kayla, daughter of the superstar Olivia King, played by Diana Ross.
-Since the release of "Have You Ever?," the song has often been included on the setlists for Norwood's concerts and tours, including the TV special, Brandy in Concert: A Special for the Holidays, which aired on American TV on November 20, 1999, and her two world tours Never Say Never World Tour and the Human World Tour.
+Since the release of "Have You Ever?," the song has often been included on the setlists for Norwood's concerts and tours, including the TV special, Brandy in Concert: A Special for the Holidays, which aired on UPN on November 20, 1999, and her two world tours Never Say Never World Tour and the Human World Tour.